 Drake University is among your best bets if you want to study Fine & Studio Arts.
-Students who graduate from the Fine Art program make around $34,876 in their early career salary and $60,051 in their mid-career salary.
+Students from the Fine & Studio Arts major at Drake University get 8.6% more than the standard graduate with the same degree.
 Based in Des Moines, Iowa, this college is a sound final choice for students who enjoy the buzz of a popular city.

 Grinnell College is a wonderful choice for students pursuing a Fine & Studio Arts degree.
 Students who graduate from the Fine Art program make around $37,766 in their early career salary and $56,683 in their mid-career salary.
 Grinnell, Iowa presents a quaint small-town feeling for young people to learn in.

 Applicants should not let concerns about affordability stop them from deciding on this school since 90.0% of students receive financial aid.
-Sports enthusiasts will love watching the college's top-ranked men's soccer team as they play at home and on the road.
+This institution works with its students to insure they take on as little student debt as possible.
+In fact, the average student leaves the college with only $18,376 in student loans.
 Watch some school videos to explore what being on campus is like.

 Every student who is interested in Fine & Studio Arts has to check out Wartburg College.
 Graduates of the Fine Art program earn about $35,948 for their early career and $58,129 in their mid career.
 Students who delight in a more relaxed life will appreciate the school's location in the tiny town of Waverly, Iowa.

 It's hard to beat Luther College if you wish to study Fine & Studio Arts.
-After graduation, Fine Art students usually earn an average of $35,838 at the beginning of their careers.
+Fine art majors from Luther College get a earnings boost of around 4.0% over the average earnings of fine & studio arts majors.
 Students who enjoy a more slow-paced life will appreciate Luther College's location in the small town of Decorah, Iowa.

 It's hard to find a better school than University of Iowa if you want to pursue Fine & Studio Arts as a major.
 University of Iowa fine & studio arts students make 0.5% more than the typical fine art student.
 The location in a big urban center is wonderful for young people seeking ample prospects for networking, experience, and discovery.

 Central College is a great choice for students pursuing a Fine & Studio Arts degree.
-Fine art majors from Central College earn a boost of about 0.0% over the typical income of fine & studio arts majors.
+Students who graduate from this program report average early career income of fine art and mid-career income of $53,786.
 Students who enjoy a more slow-paced life will appreciate Central College's location in the small town of Pella, Iowa.